nya3jp/tast/docs/running_tests.md

     interpreted as a boolean expression consisting of test attributes.
 For example, the expression `(chrome && !(flaky || disabled))` matches all tests with a `chrome` attribute but not a `flaky` or `disabled` attribute.
+    Attributes that don't consist of a letter or underscore followed by letters, digits, and underscores must be double-quoted.
 *   Otherwise, the argument(s) are interpreted as wildcard patterns matching test names.
 For example, `ui.*` matches all tests with names prefixed by `ui.`.
 Multiple patterns can be supplied: passing `example.Pass` and